DigitalzombieTLD/AudioAddOn-CollectionManager/README.md

 A custom [voice collection] overwrites any voiceover line of the character ingame.
 Say for example: You want to change what Mackenzie/Astrid say when picking up an object, you can do that.
 Any "event" that got no clip in this category, won't have any voicelines anymore.
-You don't need to have clips for every single event, but you don't need different voices playing when mixing them with the originals.
+You don't need to have clips for every single event, but you don't need different voices playing when mixing them with the originals either.

+There is no distinction between male and female collections.
+You can choose it independent of your character choice in the ingame modsettings menu.

 If any event got multiple clips, it will be choosen on random which one gets played ingame.